bldl/pldi2026-tutorial-ide/README.md

 ### Code Examples

-The `examples` folder contains some well-formed programs.
+Once the extension is running, open the `examples` folder to inspect some well-formed programs.
 The `DEMO_<>.be` source files demonstrate the main functionalities of the language extension.